 We offer cover for double cab pick-ups.

-Tools are covered for loss or damage caused by fire, theft, attempted theft or an accident, whilst they are in your vehicle.
+Our comprehensive commercial van insurance covers tools for loss or damage caused by fire, theft, attempted theft or an accident, whilst they are in your van.
 Cover is up to a limit of £500 and subject to the terms and conditions contained in the policy booklet.
-Tools will not be covered when left in the rear of a pick-up.
+Tools will not be covered when left in the rear of a pickup.

 Insurance Premium Tax is a tax payable on insurance premiums and is set by the Government.

-All documents outlining premiums, such as quotations, show how much insurance premium tax you're being charged.
-However, not all UK residents pay the tax, such as anyone who resides in the Channel Islands or Isle of Man.
+All documents outlining premiums, such as quotes, show how much insurance premium tax you're being charged.
+However, not all UK residents pay the tax, this applies to anyone who resides in the Channel Islands or Isle of Man.

-If you're involved in a road traffic accident which isn't your fault we'll pay the legal costs.
-Such as recovering compensation for any injuries sustained and loss of earnings from the person at fault as long there is a better than 50% change of success.
+If you're involved in a road traffic collision which isn't your fault, we'll pay the legal costs - such as recovering compensation for any injuries sustained, and loss of earnings from the person at fault.
+This is as long as there is a greater than 50% chance of success.

 No, you only pay the annual premium.
 All costs related to your legal claim are covered by the policy.

 Uninsured losses are costs for which you are responsible.
-Examples include the policy excess or any medical expenses you may incur.
-However, if you have Direct Line Motor Legal Protection cover we will pay any reasonable cost of legal proceedings against another person who is responsible for the accident, if it results in injury to you or uninsured losses being incurred.
+Examples include the policy excess, or any medical expenses you may incur.
+However, if you have Direct Line Motor Legal Expenses cover we will pay any reasonable cost of legal proceedings against another person who is responsible for the collision, if it results in injury to you or uninsured losses being incurred.

-We insure vehicles up to a maximum weight of 3.5 tonnes GVW (Gross Vehicle Weight).
+We insure vans up to a maximum weight of 3.5 tonnes GVW (Gross Vehicle Weight).

 Missed a payment?
 Forgotten to renew?
 If you're caught driving without insurance the consequences can be severe.